micha3ldavid/lessons/React/Component-vs-Pure.md

 It's been a scattered day today, and I didn't have a specific topic in mind, so I thought I'd do a quick little ditty on React's Component vs. PureComponent.
 Basically the only real difference between Component and PureComponent is a minor optimization built into a component's lifecycle method called `shouldComponentUpdate`.
 What the optimization does is check a component's `props` to see if previous props are different than new props (they do this with === comparisons).
+If props are different, the component re-renders.
+If they aren't, it doesn't.
 PureComponent has this optimization, Component does not.

 That's literally it.